Trends happen all the time in food, fashion, media, and medicine.

 They looked like big, red poisonous mushroom caps sprouting from the inside of my throat!

-My irritated tonsils and immune system were loudly advising me to “stop!”
+My irritated tonsils and immune system were loudly advising me to “stop eating that crap!”

 Thankfully, my mom declined the tonsillectomy and I left the hospital intact.

-The same thing that happened with the tonsils in the 1970’s is currently happening with the thyroid.
-I hear from people all the time that have either had their thyroid radiated, or the doctor is advising it’s removal to “cure” their condition.
+The same thing that happened with the tonsils in the 1970s is happening with the thyroid.
+I hear from people all the time that have either had their thyroid radiated, or the doctor is advising its removal to “cure” their condition.

 We need to listen to what this beautiful little gland has to say, not silence her forever.

-I’ve met many people that have had their thyroid gland removed or radiated and still feel like crap, and are suffering with symptoms.
-Unfortunately, most of them are feeling even worse now then before they had the procedure.
+I’ve met many people that have had their thyroid gland removed or radiated and still feel like crap, and are suffering from symptoms.
+Unfortunately, most of them feel even worse now than before they had the procedure.

-If you are being advised to have your thyroid removed, radiated or destroyed in some way, I would suggest you take a moment to rethink that advice.
+If you are being advised to have your thyroid removed, radiated, or destroyed in some way, I suggest taking a moment to rethink that advice.

 - Are you out of balance in some way (physically, emotionally, spiritually)?